About the project

 Start chitting your seed potatoes on Tuesday 16 February 2021, this will take about two weeks.

 Chitting will speed up the ageing process of your potatoes, by exposing them to light and, more importantly, a bit of warmth.
 This will cause the eyes of the seed potato to start sprouting and should result in a better crop.

 Tuesday 2 March 2021

-By now, you should by now have chitted your potatoes but don’t worry if not, you can still plant them, just be extra careful not to over water them before they have had a chance to get established.
+By now, you should have chitted your potatoes but don’t worry if not, you can still plant them, just be extra careful not to over water them before they have had a chance to get established.

 Tuesday 2 March - Tuesday 15 June 2021